elucian/bee/syntax/control.md

 ## Quest

 The quest is a multi-path value based selector.
-It is used in conjunction with { "do", "other", "done"}
+It is used in conjunction with: do, none, done

 **syntax:**

 ```
-value_typ: val := expression
-quest val
+quest expression
   match constant1 do
     ** first path
   match constant2 do